 Wasted Time: Say you do end up getting that call, or text, or letter in the mail that reads, “sorry I don’t love you anymore”.
 Have a drink.
 Mope around for a day or two.
 Then forget her.
-Don’t be a loser who’s happiness is determined by a girl.
+Your happiness should not be contingent on someone else.
 But if you date a girl for two years in med school and it doesn’t work out, you will have wasted a significant amount of time on someone not worth it.
 You could’ve studied more.
 Met different, better people.
 Don’t waste your time with someone who isn’t gonna be there for you in the long run.

 As you can see, the drawbacks of a relationship in medical school are all outcomes of dating the wrong person.
 Don’t do that.
 Sure you’ll inevitably have some fights with whoever you choose to date, but unless it ends like the Titanic, having a relationship in medical school has more pros than cons.

 How Do You Make it Work?

 It isn’t as simple as pros vs cons.
 A relationship in medical school takes work for both parties.
 Here’s my advice: